 Our objective is to help you to build an efficient and cost-effective camping setup by describing the suitable and readily available products on the market, much the same as an online recipe or DIY project.
 As well as camping stores, you will see in our shopping guide that many of the items in your camping setup can be found in thrift shops and department, hardware and charity stores.
 You will also find useful items around the home as well.

 We also provide links to the products we think are best suited to our style of camping setup, and where we can, we link to the supplier’s page, which we believe will be the most accurate and informative.
 Of course you can go ahead and buy these products using any of the links provided, or alternatively, armed with our requirements, notes and suggestions, you can perform your own search to find the most attractive retailer.

 No, we don't, and have no plans to, sell products other than our website information.
 We will leave that up to the retailing experts.

 The only possible exception could be if there was a particular product that was difficult or more expensive to source by yourself.
 In that case, we may consider supplying that product, but would only consider doing so as a service to you, our members.

 The fee for the Basecamp program is $395.
-The Bootcamp program is $1,295.
+The Bootcamp program is $1,395.
 See the benefits table for more details.
-All amounts are in Australian dollars (AUD).
+All amounts are in US dollars.